 3. Try Your Hand at Cooking

 Many people have taken up cooking during this lockdown, and there are several reasons for that.
-For starters, since you can’t go out to have your favorite meal, you might as well try making it at home.
+For starters, since you can’t go out to have your favourite meal, you might as well try making it at home.
 Secondly, right now is the perfect opportunity to learn a valuable life skill that every person should have.

 And lastly, cooking and baking are very therapeutic for most.
 It encourages creativity and is known to have a calming and meditative effect.
 That is why you may have noticed everyone you follow on social media is suddenly a culinary maestro.